sharkymark/v2-templates/pod-with-ruby/README.md

 1. Prompt user for CPU, memory, and disk storage
 1. Install VS Code Ruby debugger extension from Open-VSX marketplace
 1. Start code-server (VS Code-in-a-browser)
-1. Clone 3 Ruby on Rails repos (2 are private)
+1. Clone 1 Ruby on Rails repos
-1. Start 3 apps on ports 3000, 3001, 3002
+1. Start an employee survey app as a subdomain on 3002

-### Known limitations
-1. [JetBrains Projector OSS](https://lp.jetbrains.com/projector/) is no longer actively supported by JetBrains.
-Consider running `coder config-ssh` and installing [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/)

 ### Authentication